 The Security Industry Authority, tasked with the compulsory licensing of individuals undertaking designated activities, already has a voluntary Approved Contractor Scheme and will, subject to review, mandate Private Investigators to obtain ACS (Approved Contractor Scheme), status – involving eligibility checks, an assessement conducted by an external body and annual registration fees.

 Please note that the Draft British Standard for the Provision of Investigative Services recommends that the competence necessary to complete an investigation is demonstrated by the supplier of the services: Conducting investigations, conducting interviews, searching for information and preserving evidence, surveillance techniques, understanding and working to relevant laws and standards and the ability to report findings…the syllabus of the Level three Awards….The SIA have only ever recognised or endorsed, as a, “Test of Competency”, the following Awards: IQ Level 3 Award for Professional Investigators or the BTEC Professional Investigators, cost around: £300.00 – £600.00.

-In order to apply for a licence you must have the right to work in the UK but you do not have to be a British Citizen.
+In order to apply for a future licence you must have the right to work in the UK but you do not have to be a British Citizen.

 With your licence you can begin your journey as an investigator, but, only experience, continual training and luck will ensure you make a successful profitable, career in the sector.

 We are available throughout your investigation career – offering further learning, training and real work opportunities.
 Look at our process server and other training options to expand your skill set.
 We support and assist.

 - Burton Regan Detective Bureau; Leeds

 Your Principal Tutor is also the Pearson Lead Examiner for the Professional Investigator Sector, a Founding Member of The Association of British Investigators Academy and the Chair of the Northern Branch of the Association of British Investigators.